-Usually, the health as well as the financial condition of a bank is measured through the proportion of bad assets or Non Performing Assets with it.
+The health as well as the financial condition of a bank is measured through the quality of assets in its balance sheet.
+A high proportion of the assets that is not returning or Non-Performing Assets is a matter of concern for any financial institution.

 Simply, NPA indicates the amount of loan that was not returned by the customer.
 An asset becomes non-performing when it ceases to generate income for the bank.